hashicorp/setup-packer/README.md

 This section contains a list of all inputs that may be set for this Action.

 - `version` - The version of `packer` to install.
 Defaults to `latest` if unset.

+> [!NOTE]
+> To retrieve the `latest` version, this GitHub Action polls the HashiCorp [Releases API](https://api.releases.hashicorp.com/v1/releases/packer) and finds the latest released version of Packer that isn't marked as a pre-release (`is_prerelease`).

 ## Outputs